Presenting Mr & Mrs – Confetti and Congratulations

 The Confetti Sequence

 The confetti (where allowed) is usually thrown soon after you exit the venue.
 In register offices it is usually the guests who leave the building first.
-The registrars may give time in the ceremony room for congratulations and I make the best use of this (covered below).
+The registrars may give time in the ceremony room for congratulations, and I make the best use of this (covered below).
 This all depends on the time between weddings.
-Some town halls are exceptionally busy, especially on Saturdays where things are rushed slightly.
+Some town halls are exceptionally busy, especially on Saturdays when things are rushed slightly.

 Arranging Your Guests for the Confetti